loic-sharma/flutter_bankruptcy/README.md

 Category | count
 -- | --
-Recently closed issues with no associated PRs where the issue was open for less than 3 years | 1439 Recently closed issues with no associated PRs where the issue was open for 3 or more years | 103 Recently closed issues with an associated PR where the issue was open for less than 3 years | 430 Recently closed issues with an associated PR where the issue was open for 3 or more eyars | 28
+Last updated closed issues with no associated PRs where the issue was open for less than 3 years | 1439 Last updated closed issues with no associated PRs where the issue was open for 3 or more years | 103 Last updated closed issues with an associated PR where the issue was open for less than 3 years | 430 Last updated closed issues with an associated PR where the issue was open for 3 or more years | 28

 1. Download latest commits: